smspillaz/pubmed-retraction-analysis/README.md

 You can interact with the database by using the db/db-admin.js script.

-You will need to provide credentials in NEO_USER, NEO_PASS and the database URL (shared secretly) in DATABASE_URL.
+You will need to provide credentials in DATABASE_USER, DATABASE_PASS and the database URL (shared secretly) in DATABASE_URL.

 Once the program starts, you can just start running neo4j database